Lyme Disease Facts

 - The first confirmed case in the UK was reported in 1985.

-- Lyme disease-carrying ticks can be found throughout the UK in urban parks and gardens as well as in the countryside, but the % of infected ticks is (at the moment) much lower than in most of Europe.
+- Ticks carrying Lyme disease can be found throughout the UK in urban parks and gardens as well as in the countryside, but the proportion of infected ticks is (at the moment) much lower in the UK than in most of Europe.

-- Lyme disease is generally called Lyme borreliosis in Europe.
+- Lyme disease is generally called Lyme borreliosis in mainland European countries.

 - Lyme disease has lots of unknowns, see JLA Process